 In principle, all deposits on all interest-bearing or non-interest-bearing accounts or passbooks, such as salary and pension accounts, other current accounts, fixed-term deposits, capital savings accounts or savings books payable on demand, are eligible.

 No, the nationality of the depositor is irrelevant.
 Therefore, deposits of customers who are not Austrian citizens are also covered.

 A joint account is not held by one customer, but by several customers.
 The fundamental principle that deposits up to EUR 100,000 per credit institution and per person are covered, regardless of the number of accounts or passbooks, is still applicable.
 Therefore, provided that all account holders are authorized, the maximum payout amount of EUR 100,000 (multiple payout) applies to each account holder.
 The credit balance on the joint account shall be distributed equally among the account holders.

 For example, if there is a deposit of EUR 200,000 in a joint account with two account holders, the two account holders can each claim an amount of EUR 100,000 in the case of deposit protection.

 However, the account holders may, prior to the payout event, submit to the bank a written agreement on the division of the deposits in the joint account in the event of a payout, and thus depart from the principle of division in equal parts.
 This distribution key is then to be used exclusively in the payout event and has no effect on the disposition authorizations agreed with the bank outside the payout event.

-The same applies analogous to joint savings books.
-In this case, it must also be concerned that savings books must be presented before the secured amount is paid out and any agreed password must be stated.
+The same applies to joint savings books.
+Additionally, any savings books in combination with any associated passwords must be presented before the secured amount can be paid out.

 In certain cases, you can apply to the protection scheme within 12 months of the payout event to have your deposits refunded beyond the general maximum amount of EUR 100,000 up to a total of EUR 500,000.